 He stated the drone was able to a variety of features and will carry extra than simply rescue pods.

-“We will carry any kind of payload on these drones.
+“We will carry any type of payload on these drones.
 We will carry mini-defibrillator, we will carry shark defend pods if there’s any sharks approaching a swimmer.
-The payload choices are countless.”
+The payload choices are infinite.”

 Surf Life Saving NSW stated that different lifesaving organisations throughout Australia and the remainder of the world have been watching this system intently as they work to develop their very own UAV packages.